A place apart in the middle of the city, here at Sabbath House you will find:

 Day in, day out, we do what we do here at Sabbath House.
 People come here for various reasons; we provide hospitality.
 We share life with neighbors.
 So once in a while, it’s encouraging to receive feedback from those around us.
-As part of our community’s long-range planning, we invited a small group of people for a feedback session on August 24.

 This is some of what we heard: